Stepsons of Venezuelan President Sanctioned by the US

-Saab began his long tango with the Venezuelan government in 2009 when he and business partner Alvero Pulido won an overvalued government contract to build 25,000 low-income housing for three or four-times the worth of the original construction cost.
+Saab began his long tango with the Venezuelan government in 2009 when he and business partner Alvero Pulido won an overvalued government contract to build 25,000 units of low-income housing for three or four-times the worth of the original construction cost.

 The Colombian met ‘Los Chamos’ in 2011 and because of their direct access to Maduro and former Vice President Tareck El Aissami, the brothers manipulated government contracts so Saab could profit and maintain ties with the upper echelon of the Venezuelan government, according to the Department of Treasury.

 By the time the food crisis was in full swing in 2016, Saab and Pulido were awarded a government contract under the Local Committees for Supply and Production, or CLAP program, to import food to the starving population.
-But, Saab and Pulido used the shell companies to import a fraction of food ration boxes and reaped huge profits from the scheme.
+But Saab and Pulido used the shell companies to import a fraction of food ration boxes and reaped huge profits from the scheme.

 The government would prepay each shell company and the masterminds would collect a kickback fund to bribe government officials in on the corruption plan, according to the Department of Treasury.
 Then to further launder the money, a portion would be sent to businesses with no connection to food distribution.
 By using the outside business accounts, more of the stolen money would be sent to political figures, their families or associates.